lightning/bolts/11-payment-encoding.md

 of the hashed description in `h` available through some unspecified means, which SHOULD be a complete description of the purpose of the payment.

-A writer MAY include an `x` field, which SHOULD use the minimum `data_length` possible.
+A writer MAY include one `x` field, which SHOULD use the minimum `data_length` possible.

-A writer MAY include an `n` field, which MUST be set to the public key used to create the `signature`.
+A writer MAY include one `n` field, which MUST be set to the public key used to create the `signature`.

-A writer MAY include more than 1 `f` fields.
+A writer MAY include one or more `f` fields.
 For bitcoin payments, a writer MUST set an `f` field to a valid witness version and program, or `17` followed by a public key hash, or `18` followed by a script hash.